papir805/papir805/README.md

 ### Glad to see you here!
 Hi, my name is Jonathan.

-I have more than fifteen years of experience in mathematics, with five years as a reporting analyst.
+I have more than fifteen years of experience in mathematics and analysis, with five years as a reporting analyst.
 I thoroughly enjoy problem-solving and derive satisfaction from successfully tackling a complex problem.
-Having spent some time as a teacher and tutor, I also have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning, especially if it relates to math in some way.
+Having spent some time as a teacher and tutor, I also have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning new tools and methodologies, especially if it relates to math and analysis in some way.

-Several years ago, I was introduced to data science and immediately became interested.
-I had never seen such novel and intriguing solutions to problems before, and witnessing data science blend statistics, calculus, and linear algebra was eye-opening.
-To work with large amounts of data, I began beefing up my technical skills through self-learning in my spare time.

-Now, I'm proficient in SQL, Python, Tableau, and Excel, and I'm looking for a job as a data analyst.
-I've spent time creating personal projects to showcase my skills and track my progress on data analytics/data science-related topics.
+I'm proficient in SQL, Python, Tableau, and Excel, and I'm looking for a job as a data analyst.
+Here are several projects that showcase my skills.

 # Repositories:
 ### Featured Projects
-1. [electroniCart Sales Analysis](https://github.com/papir805/ElectroniCart-Sales-Analysis): An analysis of transaction records for an electronics retailer examining trends in sales, refunds, and the loyalty program providing recommendations to the sales, inventory, and loyalty teams.
+1. [electroniCart Sales Analysis](https://github.com/papir805/ElectroniCart-Sales-Analysis): An analysis of transaction records for an electronics retailer examining trends in sales, refunds, and the loyalty program providing recommendations to sales and operations stakeholders.
-    * Tools used: PostgreSQL, Excel, Tableau
+    * Tools used: Google BigQuery, Excel, Tableau
+2. [Quality Health Marketing Campaign Report](https://github.com/papir805/quality_health_analysis): Assisted the marketing team in evaluating the performance of twelve marketing campaigns and their impact on signups and subsequent patient claims.
+Offered budget allocation advice for future campaigns based on marketing, signup, and claim metrics, including click-through rate, cost per click, cost per signup, and average claim amount.

+    * Tools used: Google BigQuery, Tableau
-2. [Bot Battles Player Analysis](https://github.com/papir805/bot_battles_player_analysis): Conducted regional and seasonal analysis of in-game activity and player demographics for use by the marketing team to optimize budgets, time ad campaigns, and target specific segments.
+3. [Bot Battles Player Analysis](https://github.com/papir805/bot_battles_player_analysis): Conducted regional and seasonal analysis of in-game activity and player demographics for the marketing team to optimize budgets, time ad campaigns, and target specific segments.
     * Tools used: Python, PostgreSQL
-3. [TelePulse Ad Campaign Report](https://github.com/papir805/telepulse_ad_campaign_report): Conducted and summarized analysis of ad data for the VP of marketing that recommends channels for increased and decreased ad spend.
+4. [TelePulse Ad Campaign Report](https://github.com/papir805/telepulse_ad_campaign_report): Conducted and summarized analysis of $200k in spending on ad data for marketing stakeholders.
+Recommended channels for increased and decreased future ad spend.
     * Tools used: Python

 <!-- ### Python projects